FrozenGecko/Physics-Notes/Gases and Specific Heat.md

-Gasses are compressable; solids are not.
+Gases are compressible; solids are not.
 Gases have a high kinetic energy.

 ---
 ### Gas Laws